kvarq/kvarq/docs/testsuites.rst

 ================

 Testsuites define positions to scan for as well as how to interpret mutations.
-They have to be loaded (see :ref:`Loading Testsuites <loading-testsuites>` and the :ref:`GUI settings dialog <settings>`) prior to scanning but also to analyze ``.json`` data using the :ref:`explorer <explorer>`.
+They have to be loaded (see :ref:`Loading Testsuites <loading-testsuites>`) :ref:`selected prior to scanning <scanner>` but also to analyze ``.json`` data using the :ref:`explorer <explorer>`.
 A ``.json`` file generated with a certain combination of testsuites can only be analyzed using the explorer if testsuites with the same version are used (this is because ``.json`` files only contain the names of the SNPs but the location within genes is saved in the testsuites).

-KvarQ testsuites can be grouped together in a directory.
-These directories can again be grouped together.
-See **for example** the ``testsuites/MTBC`` testsuites that are included in the KvarQ source code (additional testsuites are linked in as submodules in the ``testsuites/`` directory in the source distribution or can be `downloaded from github <http://github.com/kvarq>`_):
+A KvarQ testsuite is a python source file that defines a :py:class:`kvarq.genes.Testsuite` with the same name as the python file.
+Several of these testsuites can be grouped together within a single directory.
+Any number of such directories containing testsuite python files can be stored in a well defined location from which it is then :ref:`discovered in particular order <loading-testsuites>`.

+For example, the testsuites ``spoligo``, ``resistance``, and ``phylo`` are grouped together in the directory ``MTBC/`` and can be found in the directory ``testsuites/`` of KvarQ:

   - ``testsuites/MTBC/_util.py`` : every file that starts with an underscore will **not** be loaded from KvarQ when loading testsuites from a directory,